A Guide to Investing in Hong Kong

 - Proximity to Asian Growth.
 Many of the world's largest economies moving forward will be based in Asia, which puts Hong Kong in a strong geographical position.

 - Geopolitical Risks.
 Hong Kong's proximity to China puts it at risk of geopolitical issues, particularly as many business leaders originate from the country.

 - Concentration of Risk.
 Hong Kong's economy is heavily dependent on its financial sector, which puts it at great risk during financial downturns.

 Key Points to Remember

-- Hong Kong has been a beacon of capitalism in one of the world's fastest growing regions, making it a premiere destination for international investors.
+- Hong Kong has been a beacon of capitalism in one of the world's fastest-growing regions, making it a premier destination for international investors.

 - The easiest way to gain exposure to Hong Kong in the U.S. is through ETFs, like the iShares MSCI Hong Kong Index Fund (NYSE: EWH).

 - Investors should take into account the risks associated with Hong Kong before committing capital, including political risks and a lack of diversification.